grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/extend-a-plugin/add-log-queries.md

 > To be implemented in logs data frame as field and/or meta

-[Log result meta information]({{< relref "../../../../explore/logs-integration/#log-result-meta-information" >}}) can be used to communicate information about logs result to the user.
-Information that can be shared with user:
+[Log result meta information]({{< relref "../../../../explore/logs-integration/#log-result-meta-information" >}}) can be used to communicate information about logs results to the user.
+The following information can be shared with the user:

 - **Count of received logs vs limit** - It displays the count of received logs compared to the specified limit.
 Data frames should have a "limit" a meta attribute with the number of requested log lines.
 - **Error**: Displays possible errors in your log results.
 Data frames should to have an "error" meta attribute.